Discounting Best Practices and Biggest Blunders

 Lulu Direct is a tool you can use to fulfill books sold directly from your website via the Lulu print-on-demand network.
 With Lulu Direct, we have several tricks up our sleeve that will set you apart from others with a discounting strategy and brand building.
 Here are my favorite two:

-• White Labeling: When setting up book fulfillment with Lulu Direct, you can white label the shipping inserts.
+- White labeling: When setting up book fulfillment with Lulu Direct, you can white label the shipping inserts.
 The insert is an opportunity to build brand loyalty with a discount.
 Perhaps you can include a code there for their next purchase, a code to give to a friend, or an invitation to be part of the book club for your next book.

-• Multiple Book Options: The hands-off fulfillment process advantage Lulu Direct provides allows you to get creative with different versions of the same book.
+- Multiple Book Options: The hands-off fulfillment process advantage Lulu Direct provides allows you to get creative with different versions of the same book.
 Perhaps you want to offer a limited-time second cover option for a new book launch, or a special hardcover version for family and friends.
 With print-on-demand, you can easily create more than one version without the investment of inventory.
 Having a variety of versions available at different price points provides insights into customer buying habits and popular price points.

 Discounts are best when used sparingly.
 There’s a fine line between enticing new purchases and conditioning customers to always use them on your site, which can tank your brand and the pursuit of value.
 Be calculated with your strategy.
-You may experience a bit of trial and error and learn valuable lessons along the way, it’ll be worth it.
+You may experience a bit of trial and error and learn valuable lessons along the way, but it’ll be worth it.